I love taking my clothes out of the dryer, or off the clothes line, and them feeling soft on my skin.

 Add the baking soda fabric softener while you are washing the clothing in the washing machine, along with the detergent.

-Add the white vinegar fabric softener to the final rinse cycle (or add the vinegar to your fabric softener dispenser if your washing machine has one).
+Add the white vinegar fabric softener to the final rinse cycle (or add the vinegar to your softener dispenser if your washing machine has one).

 Hint: If you don't have a dispenser, try this tip from a reader who uses a Downy Ball to dispense vinegar fabric softener.